-However, where a telephone number can be found and matched against an address selected in Wave 1, the household is first approach by telephone.
+Between January 2011 and December 2017, where a telephone number could be found and matched against an address selected in Wave 1, the household is first approach by telephone.
 This change was introduced from January 2011, and about 15% of addresses have their Wave 1 information collected by telephone.
+From January 2018 it was decided that these cases would be interviewed face to face in the first wave.
 In the future, it is hoped to be able to introduce internet data collection as an option on the LFS.